tmssd/kb/docs/Dev/Prg/Langs/Css/index.md

             !!! note "Syntax"

-                Each background image is specified either as the keyword none or as an <image> value.<br>
+                Each background image is specified either as the keyword none or as an`<image>` value.<br>
                 To specify multiple background images, supply multiple values, separated by a comma:

                 ```css
-                background-image: linear-gradient(
+                background-image: linear-gradient( /* see note below about this function */
-                    to bottom,
+                    to right bottom,
                     rgba(255, 255, 0, 0.5),
                     rgba(0, 0, 255, 0.5)
                 ), url("catfront.png");